 A further benefit of this process is that it can be adapted to a wide range of projects.
 Perhaps you want to remove a small amount of rust from a select area.
 Alternatively, you may need to restore whole structures, such as old bridges.

-Sometimes actions speak louder than words, so we thought that sharing some visual demonstrations of the fiber laser cleaning process would be helpful:
+Sometimes actions speak louder than words, so we thought that sharing some visual demonstrations of the cleaning process would be helpful:

-This YouTube video demonstrates rust removal from mild steel using a redENERGY G4 70W EP-Z fiber laser.
+This YouTube video demonstrates rust removal from mild steel using a redENERGY G4 70W EP-Z laser from SPI.
 See just how quickly the rust removal process works with an SPI laser.

 This video shows us some crucial elements of just how effective fiber lasers are in this process.
 Firstly, the video is just over one-minute-long, so you can get an idea of how quickly the laser can work.
 Secondly, it is being directed to a select area; the top part of the tool is left untouched.
-This gives you an indication of the level of control that you are offered with a fiber laser.
+This gives you an indication of the level of control that you are offered via fiber-based lasers.
 Finally, and perhaps most importantly, you can see just how effective the result is too.

 The video here is this time working with a padlock and has suffered rust damage, with the results being much the same as shown in the first part of the video.
-You can see a clear difference in colour between the start and the end of the video thanks to the fiber laser cleaning process.
+You can see a clear difference in colour between the start and the end of the video.

-While this video doesn’t specifically show the cleaning of rust from metal, we thought it was important to include a demonstration of one of our own fiber lasers!
-The differences in colour of the metal from the start and the end of the video are dramatically different and gives you a great indication of just how effective our fiber lasers are.
+While this video doesn’t specifically show the cleaning of rust from metal, we thought it was important to include a demonstration of an SPI laser.
+The differences in colour of the metal from the start and the end of the video are dramatically different and gives you a great indication of just how effective our lasers are.